Haunted Tennessee

 Hurricane Mills — 1

-The 1870s plantation mansion at Loretta Lynn Ranch in Hurricane Mills, Tennessee, part of the NRHP-listed Hurricane Mills Rural Historic District
+The 1870s white-columned plantation mansion at Loretta Lynn Ranch in Hurricane Mills, Tennessee, part of the NRHP-listed Hurricane Mills Rural Historic District

 Haunted House / Historic Home